AnonymouX47/term-image/docs/source/glossary.rst

       A specific technique for rendering or displaying pixel data (including images) in a terminal emulator.

-      A render style (or simply *style*) is implemented by a class, often refered to as a *render style class* (or simply *style class*).
+      A render style (or simply *style*) is implemented by a class, often referred to as a *render style class* (or simply *style class*).

       .. seealso:: :ref:`render-styles`